ornato-t/acetone/README.md

 # Moderation

 Messages containing the forbidden emoji will be promptly deleted.
-A summary of the deleted message will be sent to the postere in a DM.
+A summary of the deleted message will be sent to the poster in a DM.

 Reactions to messages using the forbidden emoji will be removed.